-Weekend breakfasts are never complete at my house without a big warm plate of fattet hummus, or chickpea fatteh.
-It's a delicious savory bread pudding made of crunchy fried pita bread, a garlicky yogurt-tahini base, chickpeas, and garnished with sticky-sweet pomegranates, parsley, and pine nuts fried in ghee.
+Weekend breakfasts are never complete without a big warm plate of fattet hummus.
 Everyone waits for that fattet hummus to hit the table, and once it does, it's gone in seconds.

 You'll find that this dish is super versatile.
-It's most commonly a breakfast dish in Syrian and other Levantine households, but it's very common that you'll see it being served for lunch and dinner as well.
-Especially during the month of Ramadan.
-The best thing about it is how simple the ingredients are.
-It's basically just bread, yogurt, tahini, chickpeas, some spices, and nuts to top.
-Easy!
+It's most commonly a breakfast or brunch dish in Syrian and other Levantine households.
+It's also served for lunch and dinner, especially during Ramadan.

 Ingredient Notes